 However if the participant spoke a more general sentence, like this:

 “Last week I went to a party at The Hall and saw lots of different students there.”

 Then no details need to be masked because the sentence does not reveal clues about any individual’s identity.

-Judging when to mask details can be complex, so if you are in doubt, ask your instructor.
+Judging when to mask details can be complex, so if you are in doubt, ask your faculty research supervisor.